scrapy/scrapy/docs/topics/request-response.rst

     :param flags:  Flags sent to the request, can be used for logging or similar purposes.
     :type flags: list

+    :param kwargs: A dict with arbitrary data that will be passed as keyword arguments to the Request's callback.
+    :type kwargs: dict

     .. attribute:: Request.url

         A string containing the URL of this request.
 Keep in mind that this